 Corporate Law Implications

 Superstar CEOs raise two normative questions for corporate law.
-In this part, we uncover these questions and use them to shed a new light on several fundamental doctrines that have long occupied courts and corporate law scholars.
+In this part, we examine these questions and then offer new insights into several fundamental doctrines that have long occupied courts and corporate law scholars.

 First, what should be the role of corporate law in policing superstar CEOs?
-On the one hand, these CEOs are powerful, , and they might use their power to the detriment of investors (and other stakeholders).
-On the other hand, their power arises from the market’s appreciation of their unique contribution to company value.
-Thus, the conventional remedy of empowering shareholders is less likely to be effective in constraining superstar CEOs.
-Moreover, the ability of these CEOs to act opportunistically is limited by the magnitude of their unique contribution.
-And once their star quality fades away and, they are likely to face a real risk of removal.
+Undoubtedly, there is a danger that these powerful CEOs could use their power to the detriment of investors (and other stakeholders).
+However, given that their power is the result of the market’s appreciation of their unique contribution to the company’s value, the conventional remedy of empowering shareholders is less likely to be an effective constraint.
+Nonetheless, superstar CEOs are able to act opportunistically only as long as their contribution remains unique and evident.
+Once their star quality fades, they are likely to face a real risk of removal.

-Second, assuming that the CEO has some degree of unique contribution to the company value, should corporate law allocate the extra value created by the CEO to shareholders or to the CEO?
+Second, assuming a CEO’s contribution to company value is indeed unique, should corporate law allocate the extra value created by that CEO to shareholders or to the CEO?

-In this Part, we show how these two questions inform three recent developments—the expansion of the definition of controlling shareholders; courts’ treatment of management buyouts and other corporate control transactions; and the role of corporate law in protecting constituencies other than shareholders.
-The analysis we provide in this Part is a first important steps towards addressing complex issues that these three recent developments raise.
+In this part, we show how these two questions inform three recent developments: the expansion of the definition of controlling shareholders; courts’ treatment of management buyouts and other corporate control transactions; and the role of corporate law in protecting constituencies other than shareholders.
+The analysis we provide in this part is a first important step in addressing the complex issues these three recent developments raise.

 Definition of Control

-Tesla: New Definition of “Control”
+Tesla: A New Definition of “Control”

-Under Delaware law, the legal treatment of related-party transactions critically depends on the company’s ownership structure and whether or not it has a controlling shareholder.
-Consider, for example, a company that acquires a business owned by the public company’s CEO.
-If a majority of the public company directors are disinterested and independent and the company has no controlling shareholder, courts will generally defer to the board’s decision to approve the transaction by applying the business judgment rule.
-However, if the CEO is the company’s controlling shareholder, courts will generally scrutinize the transaction under the more demanding entire fairness standard.
-In order to avoid a fairness review, the transaction has to be approved by a special committee of independent directors and a majority of disinterested shareholder.
+Under Delaware law, the legal treatment of related-party transactions critically depends on the company’s ownership structure and whether or not there is a controlling shareholder.
+Consider, for example, a public company that acquires a business owned by that company’s CEO.
+If a majority of the public company’s directors are disinterested and independent, and if the company has no controlling shareholder, courts will generally apply the business judgment rule (MFW) and defer to the board’s decision to approve the transaction.
+However, if the CEO is the company’s controlling shareholder, the courts will generally scrutinize the transaction under the more demanding entire fairness standard.
+To avoid a fairness review, the transaction must be approved by a special committee of independent directors and a majority of disinterested shareholders.

-Shareholders who hold 50% or more of voting rights or who have the ability to nominate 50% of the board are clearly controlling shareholders.
-However, plaintiffs wishing to challenge related-party transactions and have these transactions being subject to entire fairness standard (or to MFW conditions) often try to argue that courts should treat minority blockholders—those with less than 50% of the votes—as controlling shareholders.
+Shareholders holding 50 percent or more of the voting rights or able to nominate 50 percent of the board are clearly controlling shareholders.
+However, parties bringing legal challenges to challenge related-party transactions often seek review under the entire fairness standard (or MFW conditions) by arguing that the courts should treat minority blockholders (those with less than 50 percent of the votes) as controlling shareholders.

 The distinction between controlling and other significant shareholders has traditionally focused on shareholders’ voting power (or contractual rights to appoint directors).
-To be sure, in some borderline cases courts relied on shareholders’ influence as managers to classify them as controllers.
-Yet, shareholders with significantly less than 50% of the votes were not treated as controllers.
+While in some borderline cases courts have relied on the shareholders’ influence as managers to classify them as controllers, shareholders with significantly less than 50% of the votes have not been treated as controllers.